gr::audio::osx_source, osx_sink do not correctly resume after stopping

 The sink should be mostly fixed; I need multiple audio output devices to test and fix the rest, and have ordered something that should do the trick.
 In the meantime, feel free to test out this branch: https://github.com/michaelld/gnuradio/tree/fix_gr_audio_osx_sink

-#4 Updated by Florian Franzen 5 months ago
+#4 Updated by Florian Franzen about 2 years ago

 Wait, gnuradio is on github?
 Why do they have this redmine then?
 I am confused.